locker/leetcode/README.md

 Repository structure
 --------------------

-Each directory except `template` contains a solution of the eponymous LeetCode problem.
+Problem solutions are located in the `solutions` directory.
+Each subdirectory except `template` contains a solution of the eponymous LeetCode problem.
 The `template` directory is a skeleton to create a new solution directory.
 Inside a solution directory there are the following files: